jolars/qualpal/README.md

 - **Builder-style C++ API** for flexible palette configuration
 - **Fast algorithms** for large color spaces

+## Motivation

+When visualizing categorical data, it is often necessary to select a set of distinct colors that are easily distinguishable from each other.
+This is especially important for accessibility, as many people have color vision deficiencies (CVD) that make it difficult to distinguish certain colors. qualpal aims to provide a simple and effective way to generate such color palettes, ensuring that the selected colors are not only distinct from each other, but also accessible to people with CVD.

+The problem with almost all standard color palettes is that they are optimized for a specific number of colors.
+This is of course a problem by design, since a good 10-color palette has to be designed with the assumption that it will be used as a whole, not that it will be used in parts.
+But it means that if you want to select a subset of colors from a palette, you will not get the best possible result.

+They are also often created by a human designer, which means that they may not be optimized for perceptual distinctiveness. qualpal, on the other hand, uses state-of-the art color difference metrics and a farthest-point sampling algorithm to select colors that are (approximately) maximally distinct from each other, while also considering color vision deficiencies.

 ## Quick Start

 ### Library Usage